 Genetic disorders are originated due to genetic mutations, chromosomal aberrations or epigenetic alterations.

 Genetic disorders that occur by birth and are inherited to consecutive generations are called inherited genetic diseases are of different types:

 Single-gene disorders Vs Multi-gene disorders:

-If the disease occurs dues to the mutation or mutations in a single gene.
-It is called as single-gene disorders, for example, the sickle cell anaemia.
+If the disease occurs due to the mutation or mutations in a single gene.
+It is called a single-gene disorder, for example, sickle cell anemia.

-If the disease occurs due to the mutations in more than one genes, it is called multigenic disorder.
+If the disease occurs due to the mutations in more than one gene, it is called a multigenic disorder.
 For example, Diabetes or heart disease.
 These disorders are also called polygenic disorders.

 Autosomal dominant vs Autosomal recessive:

 In the autosomal dominant condition, a single copy of a mutant allele is necessary to cause disease.
 The offspring have a 50% chance of having the disease.